Science for Ukraine: training and work opportunities for Ukrainian nationals

 CERN will provide you with:

-- A contract of association as a student or an employment contract as a fellow for 12 months.
+- A contract of association as a student or an employment contract as a graduate for 12 months.

 - Coverage for you, your spouse and children by CERN’s comprehensive Health Insurance scheme